autokitteh/web-platform/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b my-new-feature`).
 3. Make the changes in your fork.
-4. Commit your changes (`git commit -am 'Add some feature'`).
+4. Commit your changes (`git commit -m 'Add some feature' path/to/my/file.ts`).
 5. Push to the branch (`git push origin my-new-feature`).
-6. Create a new Pull Request.
+6. Create a new pull request ([How to create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request))

 ## Code of Conduct